Coffee Hag albums: The albums

 In total around 125 different albums were published between 1914 and 1955.
 Albums for the Baltic states, Italy as well as a second album for Poland and an 11th for Germany were planned, but never issued.
 The French series stopped after 6 albums of the planned 40.
 More than 12500 different stamps were issued, making it the largest heraldic publication of the 20th century.

-The image stamps were collected using coupons in the coffee packages, not only from Hag, but sometimes in packagesof other companies as well.
+The image stamps were collected using coupons in the coffee packages, not only from Hag, but sometimes in packages of other companies as well.
 The stamps were issued in sheets, but the sizes of the sheets as well as the distribution was organised differently in each country.